 The Vasa Monument

-The peasants turned out to be on the wrong side of history.
+The farmers turned out to be on the wrong side of history.
 Gustav had better luck in other provinces and successfully rallied the country against the Danes.
 In 1523, two years after his visit to Söderhamn, he could enter Stockholm and ascend the throne as king Gustav I (Gustav Vasa), regarded as the father of modern Sweden.

 The monument was erected in 1773 and bears an inscription in period Swedish.